francescmm/GitQlient/docs/index.md

 4. [Code guidelines](#code-guidelines)

 ## <a name="reporting-errors">Reporting errors
 My intention is to use the features that GitHub provides.
 So the [Issues page](https://github.com/francescmm/GitQlient/issues) and the [Projects page](https://github.com/francescmm/GitQlient/projects) are two options to start with.
 I you prefer to report bugs or requests features, you can use the Issues tab and add a new issue with a label.
 [Every label](https://github.com/francescmm/GitQlient/labels) has a description but if you're not sure, don't worry, you can leave it empty.
-The current labels are:

-- Rookie task: Perfect development task to start to know GitQlient
-- Task: Task that should be solved in a single commit but is not a rookie task
-- Feature: I want this amazing feature!
-- Improvement: Extend functionality or improve performance of a specific topic
+Labels you can use when opening an issue:

-- Critical bug: Bug that makes GitQlient to crash
+- **Bug**: Bug that makes GitQlient unstable.
+It doesn't crash.
-- Bug: Bug that makes GitQlient unstable.
-It doesn't crash
+- **Critical bug**: Bug that makes GitQlient to crash.
-- Documentation: The issue is only about documentation
+- **Documentation**: The issue is only about documentation.
+- **Feature**: I want this amazing feature!
+- **Improvement**: Extend functionality or improve performance of a specific topic.
+- **Testing**: Testing related task.

+Tags I will use to add additional information:

+- **Invalid**: The issue is invalid.
+It could be that the behaviour is the desired, the information incorrect, etc.
+- **More info needed**: This issue needs more information prior to investigation.
+- **On investigation**: This issue is being investigated to see what the root problem is.
-- Ready to review: The issue is ready to review
+- **Ready to review**: Call to action: the issue is ready to review!
+Used to notify the person that opened the issue that is ready to be reviewed.

-As soon as I see need of more I'll add them.
+- **Rookie task**: Perfect development task to start to know GitQlient.
+- **Solved**: This issues has been solved!
+- **Task**: Task that is not a development issue.

 If you want to report a bug, please make sure to verify that it exists in the latest commit of master or in the current version.